Bengali mishti pulao (sweet pilaf) step-by-step recipe with photos.

 - Wash the rice with cold water and drain completely.
 Spread the rice on a large plate or tray and let it dry for 30 minutes

-- Heat a frypan or kadhai and add 1 tbsp ghee.
+- Heat a frypan or kadhai and add 1 tablespoon ghee.
 Fry the cashew and raisin until golden brown.
 Set aside

 - Add remaining ghee to the same pan.
 Add bay leaf and the whole spices.
 Saute for a minute until they are aromatic